keycloak/keycloak/README.md

 Before contributing to Keycloak, please read our [contributing guidelines](CONTRIBUTING.md).
 Participation in the Keycloak project is governed by the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/main/code-of-conduct.md).

+Our [website](https://www.keycloak.org/community) lists the community meetings, you may find things to work on by joining them.

 ## Other Keycloak Projects